iv bag

 Daptomycin - Cubicin ®

-The authors make no claims of the accuracy of the information contained herein; and these suggested doses and/or guidelines are not a substitute for clinical judgement.
-Neither GlobalRPh Inc. nor any other party involved in the preparation of this document shall be liable for any special, consequential, or exemplary damages resulting in whole or part from any user's use of or reliance upon this material.
-PLEASE READ THE DISCLAIMER CAREFULLY BEFORE ACCESSING OR USING THIS SITE.
+PRESCRIBING HIGHLIGHTS: Please see package insert for additional information and possible updates to ensure safe and effective use of this medication.
+The authors make no claims of the accuracy of the information contained herein; and these suggested doses are not a substitute for clinical judgment.
+Neither GlobalRPh Inc. nor any other party involved in the preparation of this program shall be liable for any special, consequential, or exemplary damages resulting in whole or part from any user's use of or reliance upon this material.
+Please read the disclaimer carefully BEFORE accessing or using this site.
 BY ACCESSING OR USING THIS SITE, YOU AGREE TO BE BOUND BY THE TERMS AND CONDITIONS SET FORTH IN THE DISCLAIMER.

 NS